STAR TREK:

 written by Ira Steven Behr & Hans Beimler

 For the moment, our attention is here in this finale for season six's opening six-part story.
-(Or seven-part story if you add last year's cliffhanger.
+(Or seven-part story if you add last year's cliffhanger, which you really should do.
 Or eight-part story if you add the oh-so-satisfying relief episode with Worf & Dax's wedding.)
 In what becomes chapter 6 of "Sacrifice of Angels" on the DVD box set - the turning point with the Defiant in the wormhole - we get the next bit in the arc about Sisko and the Prophets being "of Bajor", which had started in "Accession" and been picked up again in "Rapture".

 The gist of it is all about who is interfering and who is not.
 For starters, Sisko has taken the Federation's fight with the Dominion right into the wormhole where he intends to use it as the next battleground.
 If the inside of the wormhole isn't the territory and jurisdiction of the Prophet Aliens, I don't know what is, so they have every right to have their say and exert their influence.
-I don't know how Sisko could honestly expect them NOT to pause everything to have a few words at the very least.
-But I think somehow the writers intended the Prophets to say they have every right to meddle in Sisko's life, the affairs of Bajor, and the rest of the galaxy.... which dilutes the better point they could be making.
+This is absolutely not a "deus-ex-machina" solution to the opening serial as some have commented, but rather I think some screen-time and attention is finally being paid to one of the most key parties of the entire DS9 saga.
+Sisko seems bizarrely and inappropriately egotistical with his remarks here, as if he should be allowed to act like a bull in a chinashop wherever he goes, and worries most about how the Prophets' actions affect him.
+I don't know how Sisko could honestly expect the Prophet Aliens NOT to pause everything to have a few words at the very least.
+His dialogue makes it seem as though the writers intended the Prophets to say they have every right to meddle in Sisko's life, the affairs of Bajor, and the rest of the galaxy.... which dilutes the better point they could be making.

 When you consider that, back in the pilot episode "Emissary", the Prophets were upset just to have any one ship pass through their realm, a whole armada should definitely be troubling.
+An armada exchanging fire with an opposing force inside the wormhole is obviously not going to be tolerated in any fashion.
+The initial agreement Sisko made with them in "Emissary" is now up for renegotiation, as it should be.
 Besides, the Prophets don't need to grant the Dominion free passage through the wormhole, particularly if these Prophets are of Bajor.
 This is an interesting turn of events, to see the Prophet Aliens becoming involved as they probably should have some time ago.

 Should there be any Prime Directive considerations anymore in the Federation's handling of Bajoran affairs?
 Bajor practically got accepted as a Federation member in last season's "Rapture", and we only held off on making it official to play politics in front of the Dominion.